 Local Harvest

 Local Harvest was based on a similar organisation in the USA and was initiated by the Ethical Consumer Group to enable you to have a closer connection with food and to find local and more sustainable food sources.
-It partners with Sustainable Table and the Sustainable Living Foundation.

 It has a national directory and maps all types of ethical food sources apart from supermarkets or the industrial food system i.e. food swaps and shares, community gardens, restaurants and cafes, farmers’ markets, ‘pick your own’ farms, products sold at farm gates, organic retailers, bulk buying opportunities.
 It also provides information on producing and storing your own produce and sustainable living.
 To find resources near you, just search their website using your postcode.